By Ayobami Adedinni

-He expressed that Nigerian banks are still adopting a “cautiously optimistic approach” on lending to avoid a surge in Non-Performing Loans (NPL) despite a relatively stable outlook for the economy and recent increase of Oil price to $70 per barrel.
+This development shows a “cautiously optimistic approach” on lending by the four to avoid a surge in Non-Performing Loans (NPL) despite a relatively stable outlook for the economy.

-According to him, the economy outlook this year is relatively stable post-recession, a cautiously optimistic approach has been adopted by commercial banks on lending to the Oil & Gas sector to avoid a surge in increased impairment as stipulated by the International Financial Reporting Standard (IFRS) 9 that commenced this year.
+Analysts expressed that the economy outlook for this year is relatively stable post-recession, a cautiously optimistic approach has been adopted by commercial banks on lending to the Oil & Gas sector to avoid a surge in increased impairment as stipulated by the International Financial Reporting Standard (IFRS) 9 that commenced this year.